 SIP panels have excellent sound absorption properties with the result that the finished buildings are quieter to live in.

-SIP walls can be up to 7 times stronger than conventional timber frame.
+SIP walls can be up to seven times stronger than conventional timber frame.

-The insulation is integral to the SIP system, and therefore does not require installing at a later date.
-The superior thermal performance of a SIP structure will last the life span of the building, due to the solid core of insulation throughout the structure.
-This means that the building is heated evenly, free from cold spots and benefits from reduced heating costs.
+Insulation is integral to the SIP system, and therefore does not require installation at a later date.
+The superior thermal performance of a SIP structure will last the lifespan of the building, thanks to the solid core of insulation throughout the structure.
+This means that the building is heated evenly, is free from cold spots and benefits from reduced heating costs.

-The strength of SIP structures allows for smaller wall widths and means that bulky roof trusses are not required.
-These factors can add up to 10% of extra floor space within your home.
+The strength of SIP structures allows for thinner walls.
+Bulky roof trusses are not required either.
+These factors can add up to 10% of extra floor space in your home.

-The benefits of SIP, such as low running costs and environmental sustainability, are increasingly recognised.
-This means that SIP houses are attractive to future buyers.
+The benefits of SIP, such as low running costs and environmental sustainability, are increasingly well recognised.
+This means that SIP houses will remain attractive to future buyers.